 Personal Attention & Insightful Legal Advice

-Estate planning and probate/trust law can be rather complex.
-Professional legal advice is vital, and my firm provides our legal services for a flat fee (publication costs, recording fees and filing fees are not included in this flat fee).
+Estate planning and Informal Probate law can be very complex.
+Professional legal advice from an Arizona lawyer is vital, and my firm provides our legal services for a flat fee (publication costs, recording fees and filing fees are not included in this flat fee).

 If you are even a little unsure of your future, you owe it to your loved ones to either have an estate plan prepared or updated.
-Please contact the Russell Law Firm, PLLC for a no-cost initial consultation.
+Please contact the Russell Law Firm, PLLC now for a no-cost initial consultation!